Overview of CodeGrade¶

 CodeGrade assignments can also be created in co-operative Learning Management Systems.

 Each assignment is part of a course and each course can have multiple assignments linked to it.
 All courses and assignments have individual settings pages.
-With the right permissions these pages allow for adding users to the course, changing the details of an assignment, dividing submissions over teachers, running linters over assignments, adding a CGIgnore file, sending notifications to students and teachers and adding or customizing rubrics.
+With the right permissions these pages allow for adding users to the course, changing the details of an assignment, dividing submissions over teachers, setting up automatic testing, setting hand-in requirements, sending notifications to students and teachers and adding or customizing rubrics.

 Assignments handed in via CodeGrade can be viewed using the Codeviewer.
 The Codeviewer allows for a convenient way to review and grade submissions online.
 The features include line for line feedback and a file browser.